Ahmed-Hassan-Rajput/Keypad-Doorlock/README.md

 - Passcode resets to 1234 and is saved to EEPROM

 Schematic & Build:

   A wiring schematic is included in this repository.
 Due to simulator limitations, it represents the logical wiring for the keypad and LCD only.

   Photos and a demo video show the physical build and operation.

-  What I Learned
+What I Learned:

 - Finite-state machine design in embedded systems